ahmad0715-dotcom/goodFirstIssuePython/README.md

-# goodFirstIssuePython
+# Good First Issue Python
-A repo for Python beginners
+## A repo for Python beginners:
+` List your names here `
+1. Mukhtar Khan